• Skip to primary navigation

 Print

-Easy Kalamata Olive Tapenade with Figs
+Kalamata Olive and Fig Tapenade

 Tan bowl of sliced black olives with walnuts and chopped figs mounded in bowl with a spoon and garnished with parsley. side view.